tofufans/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk figure4](figure/figure4.png)

+### see figure 4

-It is observed that average daily activity pattern for 'weekend' and 'weekday' is different
+### It is observed that average daily activity pattern for 'weekend' and 'weekday' is different.
+Weekend has two high peaks while weekday has one; however, weekday has a higher average maximum.